STAT4066 Bayesian Computing and Statistics

 - Contact hours

-- lectures: 2 hours per week; computer labs: 3 hours per fortnight; tutorials: 1 hour per fortnight
+- lectures: 2 hours per week; computer labs: 3 hours per fortnight; practical classes: 1 hour per fortnight

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.